Previous Light:

 New England Eco Adventures

 Check out these lighthouse and special tours on a fast, low to the water, Navy S.E.A.L Rigid Inflatable Boat (R.I.B) that glides over the water.
 They offer tours to Nubble (Cape Neddick) light, Goat Island (Cape Porpoise) light, Wood Island light, and out to Boon Island lighthouse, which is rarely visited on any other tours.
-They also offer a unique guided walk about tour on Goat Island lighthouse and grounds, among other types of cruises.
+They also offer whale-watching, nature, and lighthouse tours including an "Ultimate Lighthouse Tour" around Casco Bay from Portland Harbor to see up to seven lighthouses.

 8 Western Ave